 Admission Requirements

-Naropa’s application process evaluates both academic performance and candidates’ openness and willingness to engage in contemplation.
+Naropa’s application process evaluates both academic performance and candidates’ openness and willingness to engage in contemplative practices.

-Learn more about admission requirements and the application process for or Creative Writing MFA.
+Learn more about admission requirements and the application process for our MFA in Creative Writing & Poetics

 Costs and Financial Aid

-Naropa graduate students can apply for many grants, scholarships and financial aid opportunities.
+Naropa graduate students can apply for many grants, scholarships, graduate assistant positions, and financial aid opportunities.
 Over 75% of our graduate students receive federal or institutional support to finance their studies.

-Scholarships are a great way to help with the costs of going to school.
-Naropa University offers an array of scholarship opportunities to undergraduate students.
-Students may be eligible to receive scholarships through their admissions application, by applying for scholarships, or by being nominated for a scholarship.
-For more detailed information about the different scholarships available and how to receive them, please review our undergraduate scholarship page.
+Don’t let the cost of education keep you from pursuing a creative writing degree..
+Naropa University offers an array of scholarship opportunities to graduate students.
+Students are eligible for merit, need-based, and other scholarships throughout their time at the Jack Kerouac School..
+For more detailed information about the different scholarships available and how to receive them, please review our graduate scholarship page.

 A woman holding a microphone and speaking.
 The picure shows her from the shoulders up.
 Other women are seen in the background, some looking at her and seemingly listening to what she's saying.